jcabrerizo/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 ### Storage Tiers

 - **S3 (Normal)**
-	- 99.99% availability, 99.(11 9’s )
+	- 99.99% availability
-	- durable, reliable - stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently
+	- 99.(11 9’s ) durable, reliable - stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently

 - **S3 IA (Infrequent Access)**
 	- Used for data that is accessed less frequently but requires rapid access when needed